 Colossians 3: 9 and 10 inform us a little about that lifelong process of transforming us into the image of Jesus.
 There it speaks of a process of “putting off the old nature” and “putting on the new nature”—being renewed in Jesus’ image.
 God will restore you . . .
 God will restore me . . . fully into his image as seen in Jesus!
 It may take our lifetimes and beyond, but it will happen.
 We will once again be created in the image of God.
 We will once again be perfected, visible representations of the invisible God!

 The Bible teaches that God “lives” in such bright, intense, radiant light that if someone were to actually “see” Him, they would immediately be incinerated.
-No human can look at God and live.
+No human can look at God (or be in God’s immediate Presence, so to speak) and live.
 Remember the incident where Moses asked to see God’s “face.”
 God told Moses to hide in the fissure of a rock and God would pass by, but Moses was permitted to see only God’s “afterglow” as He passed by.
 If he had “seen” God in all his glory, it would have killed him instantly.
 (Exodus 33: 18 – 23)

 Another one of my teachings entitled “Let There Be Light,” addresses the issue of the process God is using to transform us—metamorphosize us—back into his clear, unblemished image.
 No human will ever be permitted to “see” God in all his ineffable brightness and fulness.
 If we were allowed to, we would instantly be incinerated.
 I have a very vivid imagination, but it’s difficult for me to write what I “see” in my imagination.
 Nevertheless, let me try to share with you a biblically based scenario I “see” in my creative imagination . . .